DaraVaram/Cloud-Computing-Infrastructure/README.md

 Potential MCQ questions that could be included in the midterm can be found through ```./MCQs/```.
 They will be linked below as well:

-- [MCQs - Lecture 1](https://github.com/DaraVaram/Cloud-Computing-Infrastructure/blob/main/MCQs/Lecture1.md): Completion Status: []; Total Number of questions:
-- [MCQs - Lecture 2](https://github.com/DaraVaram/Cloud-Computing-Infrastructure/blob/main/MCQs/Lecture2.md): Completion Status: []; Total Number of questions:
-- [MCQs - Lecture 3](https://github.com/DaraVaram/Cloud-Computing-Infrastructure/blob/main/MCQs/Lecture3.md): Completion Status: []; Total Number of questions:
-- [MCQs - Lecture 4](https://github.com/DaraVaram/Cloud-Computing-Infrastructure/blob/main/MCQs/Lecture4.md): Completion Status: []; Total Number of questions:
-- [MCQs - Lecture 5](https://github.com/DaraVaram/Cloud-Computing-Infrastructure/blob/main/MCQs/Lecture5.md): Completion Status: []; Total Number of questions:
+- [MCQs](https://github.com/DaraVaram/Cloud-Computing-Infrastructure/blob/main/MCQs/Selection.md): Completion Status: []; Total Number of questions: